-- 1. The efforts invested into obtaining Accreditation Board for Engineering and Technology accreditation for the Bachelor of Science in Mechatronics Engineering programme. - 2.
+- 1. The efforts invested in obtaining Accreditation Board for Engineering and Technology accreditation for the programme. - 2.
 The solid relations with relevant external stakeholders. - 3.
 The College's implementation of diverse teaching and learning methods aimed at fostering students' independent and lifelong learning skills. - 4.
 The different types of support provided to encourage faculty members to conduct scientific research and present their research outcomes in scientific conferences. - 5.
 The quality of education imparted onto students through the two capstone project courses. - 6.
-The College's strong encouragement and support of the Bachelor of Science in Mechatronics Engineering students' participation in local and international competitions.
+The College 's strong encouragement and support of the Bachelor of Science in Informatics Engineering programme's students' participation in local and international competitions.